Kaetram/Kaetram-Open/README.md

 npm start
 ```

-Before starting Kaetram, make sure you rename the `config.json-dist` to `config.json` and modify them accordingly.
-There are two configurations in `server/` and `client/data`.
+Before starting Kaetram, there is some configuration that must be done.
+In `server/` directory, rename `config.js-dist` to `config.js`.
+Modify the file as to fit your needs.
+Similar procedure for the `client/data` directory, simply rename `config.json-dist` to `config.json`.
+Make sure the settings in the client match those in the server.

 ## Map Parsing